malishav/OSCOAP/draft-selander-ace-object-security.md

 -->

-OSCOAP protects message exchanges end-to-end between a certain client and a certain server, targeting the security requirements for forwarding proxy of {{I-D.hartke-core-e2e-security-reqs}}.
+OSCOAP protects message exchanges end-to-end between a certain client and a certain server, targeting the security requirements for forward proxy of {{I-D.hartke-core-e2e-security-reqs}}.
 In contrast, many use cases require one and the same message to be protected for, and verified by, multiple endpoints, see caching proxy section of {{I-D.hartke-core-e2e-security-reqs}}.
 Those security requirements can be addressed by protecting essentially the payload/content of individual messages using the COSE format ({{I-D.ietf-cose-msg}}), rather than the entire request/response message exchange.
 This is referred to as Object Security of Content (OSCON).